UmairAbideen/Testing-Guide-Part-3/README.md

 - You want to verify database operations automatically.
 - You want realistic test data.
-- You want clean databases for every test.
 - You want to test models and relationships.
-- You want safer application changes.

 Common examples: